Conditions Syphilis

 If syphilis is suspected, doctors can take swabs of the affected sites and examine them under a special microscope or with specific laboratory tests.
 The bacteria can be detected directly in a lab.
 A positive pathogen detection should always lead to a treatment.

 Laboratories can detect various antibodies in blood samples.
 There are antibodies with which it is possible to detect contact with syphilis pathogens and antibodies with which the activity of the disease can be determined.
-With these antibody tests, doctors can decide whether patients must be treated and later whether the therapy was successful.
+With these antibody tests, doctors can decide whether patients must be treated.
+They also make it possible to record whether treatment was successful.

 How is syphilis treated?

 Syphilis is caused by bacteria.
-The disease can therefore be easily treated with antibiotics.
-As a general rule, penicillin is used in all stages of the disease.
-Depending on its stage, syphilis is treated with 1 to 3 depot injections into the gluteal muscle at weekly intervals.
-For neurosyphilis, an intravenous therapy over 2 to 3 weeks is required.
-Regular antibody tests verify the therapy success.
+The disease can be successfully treated with antibiotics.
+As a general rule, the antibiotic penicillin is used in all stages of the disease.
+Depending on its stage, syphilis is treated with one to three injections into the gluteal muscle at weekly intervals.
+In the case of neurosyphilis, the antibiotics are administered via a blood vessel over two to three weeks.
+Regular antibody tests can be used to check whether the treatment is successful.

 If the bacteria decay too quickly as a result of penicillin therapy, the pathogens’ toxic ingredients may cause severe immune system reactions.
 Symptoms like shivering, fever and headaches then occur.
-To relieve these symptoms, doctors often additionally administer cortisone, with one dose immediately before therapy is initiated.
+To alleviate the symptoms, doctors often also prescribe the drug cortisone at the start of the course of treatment with antibiotics.

 What other useful information is there?

 Syphilis is a notifiable disease.
-The report is made anonymously through a laboratory and by the doctor treating it.
+The reports are made anonymously by the laboratory that detected the disease.

-WIR – Walk in Ruhr, Zentrum für Sexuelle Gesundheit und Medizin (Center for Sexual Health and Medicine) also provides useful information on syphilis and other sexually transmitted diseases.
+WIR – Walk in Ruhr, Center for Sexual Health and Medicine (Zentrum für Sexuelle Gesundheit und Medizin) also provides useful information on syphilis and other sexually transmitted infections.

 As at: